ankitT20/Certification/Resume/keywords.md

 MAIN IMPORTANT KEYWORDS:

 Job Responsibilities :
 Develop Java based microservices that are production ready, highly automated, scalable and maintainable in an Agile environment.
 Develop microservices that support high traffic volumes and scale to meet the agreed upon business SLAs.

 Skills & Competencies :
-Good command on Algorithms and data structures, OOAD, Client-server systems, distributed systems and multithreaded programming Systematic problem solving approach, coupled with a strong sense of ownership and drive.
+Good command on Algorithms and data structures, OOAD, Client-server systems, distributed systems and multithreaded programming
+Systematic problem solving approach, coupled with a strong sense of ownership and drive.

 Linux
 Git
+Spring Boot
-SpringBoot / Node
+Node
 React
 Redis
 JWT